ywamsendai/ywamsendai-wiki/docs/lifeinjapan/language.md

 This part will likely take around a month or so.
 You can do this while moving forward with your kanji, vocab, and grammar learning.

-## B. Build a Vocab and Grammar Base (~6 months)

-In order to prepare you for immersion in the language while living in Japan, you will need a strong base of vocabulary and grammar.
-So now you know the sounds and kana, it is time to start learning both of these.

-If you are an incoming new staff, it would be good to begin this process as soon as you can while fundraising.
-If you are already in Japan, see how this compares with what you are doing to study the language and adapt your systems if necessary.
-Your goal is not to study everything until you feel you understand everything!
-Your goal is to be just comfortable *enough* with the language that you can explore native content and talk with native speakers.
-This is when the *real* learning happens!
+## Level 2 | Build Your Foundation (Beginner)

+**Approx. time in level: around 6 months.**

+The best way to learn Japanese (and any new language) is to be immersed in the Japanese language.
+Immersed in native text, native sounds, and native conversation.
+But if you don't have any familiarity with the language, being immersed will be difficult for you.
+It will be too foreign and overwhelming for you to take much of it in.

+Now that you know the sounds and kana, this level is all about building a strong foundation of vocab and grammar so that you can feel familiar *just enough* with Japanese so that you feel able to explore native content and talk with native speakers.
+You will then be ready for Level 3: immersion.

+We don't particularly recommend language school or personal tutors at this stage as they are usually expensive and can move very slowly.
+Language classes and tutors would be much more effective once you have built your foundation and have reached an intermediate level of comprehension.

 ### 1. Kanji and Vocab